JuliaSmoothOptimizers/JSOSuite.jl/docs/src/nls.md

 ```
 where ``1 \leq x[1] x[2] \leq 1`` implies that ``x[1] x[2] = 1``.

-There are two important challenges in solving an optimization problem: (i) model the problem, and (ii) solve the problem with an appropriate solve.

-Let's see two ways to model this problem exploiting the knowledge of the structure of the problem.
+In the rest of this tutorial, we will see two ways to model this problem exploiting the knowledge of the structure of the problem.

 ### NLS using automatic differentiation